ayandamzolo/ayandamzolo/README.md

 😄 Pronouns: She/Her

-⚡ Fun Fact: Fun fact: In addition to coding, I can hold a conversation in Korean, bridging cultures and languages one line of code at a time!
+⚡ Fun Fact: In addition to coding, I can hold a conversation in Korean, bridging cultures and languages one line of code at a time!